 A bachelor's degree in management from Linfield prepares you to meet the challenges and complexities of the business world.
 Government research indicates that the value of a four-year degree has continued to increase.
 The United States Department of Labor, Bureau of Labor Statistics report of wage and salary workers by educational attainment released in April 2011 showed that adults 25 years and over with a bachelor's degree earned an average of $59,800 annually, while those with a high school diploma earned $32,916.
 Graduates in management will find opportunities in the profit and non-profit sector, as well as private industry and governmental agencies.

-To fulfill major requirements in the management degree, a student must complete the courses listed below plus statistics and calculus.
+To fulfill Management major requirements in the bachelor's degree, a student must complete the courses listed below plus statistics and calculus.
+As an alternative to the management degree, the Human Resource Management Certificate requires four courses, those numbered 301 and 405 plus two of the following: 380, 407, 436.
 For purposes of meeting the college’s residency requirement, the Business Department requires that 15 credits in the major be in courses numbered 341 and above.
-The HRM Certificate courses are those numbered 301 and 405 plus two of the following: 380, 407, 436.

 |BUSN 260 Financial Accounting||Two Linfield Management Electives selected from the following:|